smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Subscribing to System Buttons/index.md

 | Rotate Counter-Clockwise | NavigationFullscreenMap only |
 | Toggle Heading | NavigationFullscreenMap only |

+!!!
+NOTE
+`Media` is the default template for media apps and `NavigationFullscreenMap` is the default template for navigation apps.
+!!!

 ### Subscribe Buttons HMI
 In the screenshot below, the pause, seek left and seek right icons are subscribe buttons.
 ![Generic - Media Template with subscribe buttons](assets/Generic_template_media_light.png)